atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 <p align="right">Summer Hill, Devon.</p>

-A THOUSAND thanks to my dear Amelia, for her last kind letter, which afforded me infinite satisfaction, as I could perceive through the whole, that her heart was more at ease than it had been for Some time past, and icst me room to hope site will Soon regain her wonted cheerfulness.
-That this may be the case I Sincerely wish.
+A thousand thanks to my dear Amelia, for her last kind letter, which afforded me infinite satisfaction, as I could perceive through the whole, that her heart was more at ease than it had been for some time past, and gives me room to hope she will soon regain her wonted cheerfulness.
+That this may be the case I sincerely wish.
 And, really, my dear Amelia, you must not let grief get the better of you; argue yourself out of it, and
 [ 35 ]
 enter a little into the world; for nothing can be more prejudicial to a young person than that settled melancholy that you talk of.
 It sours the disposition, gives a gloomy habit of thinking, and creates a disgust to the innocent pleasures of life.